IonaBoulton/-GEOL0069-XAI-Deforestation_Detection_in_Rond-nia-Brazil-Random-Forest-Classification-and-TreeSHAP/README.md

 ## 1. Introduction

-This repository contains the final independent project for the **GEOL0069 — AI for Earth Observations** module at University College London.
+This repository contains the final independent project for the **GEOL0069 AI for Earth Observations** module at University College London.

-The project maps and explains rapid tropical deforestation in **Rondônia, Brazil** — one of the most actively deforested regions on Earth — over a four-year window from **2019 to 2022**, using a pair of dry-season **Sentinel-2 Level-2A** acquisitions.
+The project maps and explains rapid tropical deforestation in **Rondônia, Brazil**, one of the most actively deforested regions on Earth, over a four-year window from **2019 to 2022**, using a pair of dry-season **Sentinel-2 Level-2A** acquisitions.

-At its core, the pipeline trains a **Random Forest classifier** on engineered spectral change features (NDVI, NBR, NDWI and their temporal deltas) and explains every prediction using **TreeSHAP** — game-theoretic feature attribution that reveals *why* the model flags a pixel as deforested, not just *that* it does.
+At its core, the pipeline trains a **Random Forest classifier** on engineered spectral change features (NDVI, NBR, NDWI and their temporal deltas) and explains every prediction using **TreeSHAP**, a game-theoretic feature attribution method that reveals *why* the model flags a pixel as deforested, not just *that* it does.

 A central methodological contribution is a **dual-label experiment**:

-- **Experiment A** trains on external labels from the **Hansen Global Forest Change** dataset (UMD, 30 m) — an independent, peer-reviewed ground truth that introduces a known resolution mismatch with Sentinel-2's 10 m grid.
+- **Experiment A** trains on external labels from the **Hansen Global Forest Change** dataset (UMD, 30 m), an independent, peer-reviewed ground truth that introduces a known resolution mismatch with Sentinel-2's 10 m grid.
-- **Experiment B** trains on **spectral threshold labels** derived directly from ΔNDVI — achieving native 10 m spatial alignment at the cost of label independence.
+- **Experiment B** trains on **spectral threshold labels** derived directly from ΔNDVI, achieving native 10 m spatial alignment at the cost of label independence.

 Comparing the two experiments quantifies the real-world accuracy cost of cross-sensor label misalignment and produces an honest methodological discussion rarely seen in student projects.
 The pipeline also tracks its own carbon footprint via **CodeCarbon**, comparing research emissions against the carbon stored in the forests being monitored.

 ---